tchoi8/tchoi8.github.io/_posts/2014-02-17-nature-etc.md

 categories:
 - blog
 ---
-*This material has been minorly edited and formatted to be shared online.*
+*This was an email sent to two friends.
+This material has been minorly edited and formatted to be shared online.*

 Dear [Ellie](http://ellieirons.com/) and [Dan](http://phiffer.org/)